 Winter weather can cause damage to any type of property, so it is important to be aware of what increases your risk of damage occurring.
 For example, when a building isn’t well insulated, or there’s a sprinkler pipe near an exterior wall, pipes can easily freeze or burst from extreme cold, causing water damage to the building and equipment.

-Winter weather hazards can cause property damage, mobile equipment or vehicle damage, business disruptions and other headaches for business owners.
+Winter weather hazards can cause property damage, mobile equipment or vehicle damage, business disruptions, employee and customer injuries, and other headaches for business owners.
 To minimize property losses and claims, follow this safety checklist before the temps start to drop.

 - Take care of temporary heat needs.
 Temporary heat can be brought into rooms that are particularly cold or at a greater risk for freezing.
 Temperature-sensing cables can be tied to interior sprinklers that set off an alarm when a certain temperature threshold is crossed.
 Additionally, extra pipe insulation can be added in high-risk areas for very little cost.